St. Augustine, Older Than The Plymouth Colony (1565 vs. 1620)

 St. Augustine Under British And Spanish (Again) Control

-Attacks on the settlement of St. Augustine were also perpetrated by British and Spanish forces throughout the seventeenth to eighteenth centuries.
-Eventually, the settlement was given to the British as part of the Treaty of Paris which ended the Seven Years’ War.
+British and Spanish forces perpetrated attacks on the settlement of St. Augustine throughout the seventeenth to eighteenth centuries.
+Eventually, the settlement was given to the British as part of the Treaty of Paris, which ended the Seven Years’ War.

 Many of the former residents of the St. Augustine settlement left the area for Spanish-controlled locations following the British takeover.
-Many new governance changes and construction projects were initiated which reflected the cultural transformation that was taking place.
+They initiated many new governance changes and construction projects that reflected the cultural transformation taking place.
 The British ultimately controlled the area for about twenty years between 1763 and 1783.

 In 1783, however, the settlement changed hands back to Spain following a new Treaty of Paris.
-In effect, Florida was given back to the Spanish by the United States for its assistance in the War of Independence.
-This new period of Spanish occupation was not marked by much of note in the history of Florida.
+In effect, the United States gave Florida back to the Spanish for its assistance in the War of Independence.
+Much of note did not mark this new period of Spanish occupation in the history of Florida.
 Finally, in the early nineteenth century, the Spanish ended up trading Florida back to the Americans.
-From this time on, it would be a part of what is now the modern United States.
+From this time on, it became a part of what we now know as the modern United States.

 Florida And The Civil War

 Florida became an American state in 1845.
 Soon afterwards, it played a small role in the American Civil War.
-Although it was controlled by Confederate forces in the early days of the war, it was soon taken over by Union troops and remained that way without incident.
+Although Confederate forces initially controlled it in the early days of the war, Union troops soon took over and remained control without incident.
 The Confederates did not attempt to take over St. Augustine again, and it soon became a Union stronghold.

 Following the end of the war, St. Augustine continued to be occupied by a large amount of US Army soldiers.
 In fact, many of these soldiers decided to permanently settle in the area which shaped the area’s culture in the following years.